With Catherine Thomas, MS, and Scott Isaacs, MD

-Even with the alarming rates of excessive weight and obesity, clinicians have shown a reticence toward prescribing new antiobesity pharmacotherapies--and a new study from researchers at Weill Cornell Medical College’s Comprehensive Weight Loss Center quantified just how reticent cliniicnas are who practice in the US.1
+Even with the alarming rates of excessive weight and obesity, clinicians have shown a reticence toward prescribing new antiobesity pharmacotherapies--and a new study from researchers at Weill Cornell Medical College’s Comprehensive Weight Loss Center quantified just how hesitant clinicians are about recommending pharmacotherapy for weight management.1

 This [pattern] reflects an existing awareness among prescribers of the value of antidiabetes pharmacotherapies and a comfort with using them, suggesting that the disparity between antiobesity medications and SGL2 prescriptions must not be due to barriers such as pharmacotherapy initiation and adherence, according to the researchers.